All Episodes

 When we come back, we have a lot more.

-Now we're encouraging members to come down and read the document.
+And now we're encouraging members to come down and read the document.

 Wonderful.

-How come we can be released?
+How come when the memo be released?

-This memo must become public, that it alarms us greatly, and that I believe that uh the consequence of its release will be major changes in people currently working at the FBI and Department of Justice.
+This memo must become public, that it alarms us greatly, and that I believe that the consequence of its release will be major changes in people currently working at the FBI and Department of Justice.

 Four pages.